 Why do they call it steampunk?

-Steampunk is not about electricity “Steam” is the order of the day as in steam engines are fashion into marvellous things even flying machines.
+Steampunk is not about electricity “Steam” is the order of the day as in steam engines are fashion into marvelous things even flying machines.
 “Punk” is the counterculture rebel nature of this genre.

 Where does Steampunk come from?

 The author K.W Jetter first coined the term “Steampunk” in April 1987.
 It was a pun referring back to his earlier sci-fi book “Cyberpunk”.
 A book about a future world in an apocalyptic setting that focuses on society as “High-tech low life” Featuring old new technology that has been made into something the original inventor had not anticipated.